cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

       └── github_username
       ```

-  - if there is a variable you would like to set that is not currently exposed, review/edit [terraform.tfvars](dev/terraform/gcp/notebooks/terraform.tfvars)
+- if there is a variable you would like to set that is not currently exposed in the environment, review/edit [terraform.tfvars](dev/terraform/gcp/notebooks/terraform.tfvars)
   - you can optionally set parameters not currently read from environment variables in this file
   - for example, you may want to set the machine type, accelerator/GPU type, disk size, etc

 #### startup script
 - edit/generate startup script